 In 1970, Buckley Construction Industries was divided into three separate companies, Buckley Incorporated, Buckley Industries, and Buckley Roofing Co.
 Inc. Mert and Dewey owned Buckley Incorporated and Buckley Industries while Bill Buckley took over sole ownership of Buckley Roofing Co Inc. In 1976, Buckley Roofing moved to its current facility at 3601 North Hydraulic.

-Buildings like Exploration Place, Intrust Arena, Friends University’s Davis Hall and Wichita State’s Experiental Building are part of the Wichita skyline and reflect on the reputation of Buckley Roofing.
-Buckley Roofing has won numerous awards with the National Roofing Contractors Association’s Gold Circle Award and achieving Carlisle’s ESP status two of many for which Ed is very proud of.
+Buildings like Exploration Place, Intrust Bank Arena, Friends University’s Davis Hall and Wichita State’s Experiential Engineering Building are part of the Wichita skyline and reflect on the reputation of Buckley Roofing.
+Buckley Roofing has won numerous awards with the National Roofing Contractors Association’s Gold Circle Award and achieving Carlisle’s ESP status two of many, for which Ed is very proud of.

-Ed’s two sons, Evan and Adam have been working for the company for many years and were promoted to Vice-President in 2009 and subscribe to Ed’s philosophy of doing every job the right way.
-In 2013, Rod Thimesch joined the company as Controller.
+Ed’s two sons, Evan and Adam, have been working for the company for many years and were promoted to vice presidents in 2009.
+They subscribe to Ed’s philosophy of doing every job the right way.
+In 2013, Rod Thimesch joined the company as controller.
 Rod’s 18 years of experience at Koch Industries brings a fresh look into the business.

 The future of Buckley Roofing looks bright.